 Consequently, you should aim for a VPN service that uses AES-256-bit encryption, as this will guarantee complete online anonymity, privacy, and security to shield you from hackers, snoopers, ISP monitoring, or government surveillance.

 A VPN creates a secure tunnel to reroute the traffic between your device and the VPN server.
-In doing so, it uses different security protocols to determine how that tunnel is actually created.
+In doing so, it uses different security protocols to determine how that tunnel is created.

 VPN protocols determine how data is routed through a connection.
 They have different specifications, namely, some prioritize data throughput speed, while others focus on masking or encrypting data packets for privacy and security.